maxkapur/maxkapur.github.io/README.md

 `./configure.sh` installs all dependencies using `mamba` (to install Ruby) then `bundler` (to install Jekyll and other Ruby dependencies).
 On first run, the script creates a conda environment (`mamba create`); on subsequent runs, it updates the environment in place (`mamba update`).
-Just `rm -rf ./.conda` and re-run `./configure.sh` if you think your environment is corrupt.
+If you think your environment is corrupt, run `git stash; git clean -fidx` then rerun `./configure.sh`.

 I use `conda` to install Ruby because, in my tests, it provided the most reliable way to install a fixed Ruby version across platforms without requiring